-This presentation is a must for owners, contractors, and engineers who are (or soon will be) working on a project using the GMP format of project delivery, want to enhance their practical working knowledge of GMP contracts, and seek to avoid the pitfalls of this innovative project delivery format.
+This presentation is a must for owners, contractors, architects/engineers and their advisors who are (or soon will be) working on a project using the GMP format of project delivery, want to enhance their practical working knowledge of GMP contracts, and seek to avoid the pitfalls of this innovative project delivery format.

 This event features key insights from our knowledgeable construction expert:

 Richard E. Burnham brings years of hands-on experience with all types of projects and a spectrum of contract delivery methods from a variety of perspectives.
 His past experience includes stints as vice president of a major international contractor whose $1 billion-plus annual revenue included major building and heavy construction projects for both public and private clients, a senior manager of a major engineering company, an advisor to public transportation agencies, and an expert witness regarding the proper administration and analysis of changes, delays, and damages.
 Mr. Burnham, a former adjunct professor at a highly regarded engineering college, has lectured on litigation avoidance, analysis of construction claims, and critical path method scheduling.
 He holds a B.A. degree in economics from Georgetown University and received his J.D. degree from Villanova University School of Law.